tigeorgia/Declaration.ge-PDF-Scraper/README.markdown

 CSV
 ---
-It also ships with a few tools to export the contents of the database to CSV.
+You can directly export to CSV using file_export.py, a few tools are provided to export the contents of a CouchDB database to CSV.

 Edit variables HOST and DB in couchctl to connect to your couchdb.
 Then install the design document for CSV export into the database (once!):